ozontech/file.d/pipeline/README.md

 the values to check against.

 Params:
-  - `field_op` - value from field operations list.
+  - `op` - value from field operations list.
 Required.
   - `field` - name of the field to apply operation.
 Required.
   - `values` - list of values to check field.
 Required non-empty.
   - `case_sensitive` - flag indicating whether checks are performed in case sensitive way.
 Default `true`.